buckii/we-the-people-wordpress/README.md

 At this time the We The People API is read-only, meaning your readers would need to visit https://petitions.whitehouse.gov in order to sign a petition.
 The White House plans to release a write API sometime in the near future at which point this plugin will be upgraded to enable this capability.

+## Changelog

+### Version 1.0

+* First public release of the plugin, coordinated with the National Day of Civic Hacking at the White House on June 1, 2013.

 ## Roadmap/To-do

 ### Version 1.0